Octachron/olivine/README.md

 The native mode maps low-level C types to higher level types:

-* Array types are reconstructed in many cases
+* Array types are reconstructed in many cases.
-* Constant size  array of characters are transformed to strings
+* Constant size arrays of characters are transformed to strings.
-* Option types are identified and the corresponding fields are mapped to optional argument
+* Option types are identified and the corresponding fields are mapped to optional arguments.
 * Output parameters that are the last argument of the function and of a pointer kind are identified and are added to the OCaml function output.
-* `VkResult` output type are transformed to a Ocaml's result monad and combined with output parameters when relevant.
-Note the result type uses polymorphic variant to narrow its type to the effective return type.
+* `VkResult` output types are transformed an OCaml `result` monad and combined with output parameters when relevant.
+Note the result type uses a polymorphic variant to narrow its type to the effective return type.
-* The Vulkan idiom `void f( size_t* n, ty array[])` where the first integer argument can be used to retrieve the length of the output array is identified and mapped to an array output.
+* The Vulkan idiom `void f(size_t* n, ty array[])` where the first integer argument can be used to retrieve the length of the output array is identified and mapped to an array output.

-In presence of optional argument, a last unit argument is added
+In the presence of optional arguments, a last unit argument is added.

 As an illustration the `vkCreateInstance` function
 ```C